 Some of the interesting trends that emerged were how many new devices, be that automotive, drone or IOT are suffering from the same problem that plagued desktop and server OS’s for many years, over privilege.
 On many devices it seemed like you could gain root access in a wide variety of simple, predictable and sometimes amusing ways.
 Vendors of so many connected devices have yet to realise that running everything with unrestricted access is a bad idea.

 As an IT admin you wouldn’t let a user disable security services that protect them so why should a car infotainment system be able to disable the brakes?
-With many devices running in largely static environments, it still amazes me how few try and implement least privilege and whitelisting to secure the environment.
+With many devices running in largely static environments, it still amazes me how few try and implement least privilege and allow listing to secure the environment.
 Often vendors seem to rely on security through obscurity which as most of the attendees would tell you, is a foolish idea.

 Historically Black Hat prides itself as a place to drop as many zero days as possible and this year was no exception with zero days in everything from mobile devices to SCADA systems revealed.
 There was a lot of discussion in how a number zero days are giving attackers an advantage over traditional defense mechanisms.
 One analogy that rang particularly true with me was how AV companies are effectively selling the same door lock to every organisation, attackers can then buy a copy of the lock themselves and work out all the vulnerabilities and bypasses before walking up to your door and breaking in undetected.